DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **Flag Key/Value Pairs:**
 |
-| **-fd**: float.
-The framewise displacement threshold in mm, default value 0.2.
-|
-| **-minutes**: float.
-The minimum amount of data a subject must have to be included in processing, measured in minutes.
-Default value = 8 min.
-To convert frames to time, the tool will extract TR from input metadata (file ending in "_mast.mat").
-|
-| **-outlier**: 1 or 0.
-Whether to remove outliers based on signal variability, default 1.
-|
 | **-out_dir**: string.
 Path to where BICEPS output should be stored.
 Default option is in current working directory.
 Remember to bind this path if using the singularity version of the tool.
 |
 | **-save_bids**: int.
 Set to a positive number if you want the output to be saved in BIDS on top of standard BICEPS output format.
 Default is to not save in this way.
 |
-| **-validate_frame_counts**: int.
-Set to a positive number if you want to validate that all runs have the same number of frames.
+| **-attempt_pconn**: 0 or 1, default 0 Set to 1 if you want BICEPS to try making .pconn.nii files out of the generated connectivity matrices.
+Default = 0
 |
+| **-save_timeseries**: int.
+Set to positive value if you want to save the timeseries.
+|
+| **-fd**: float.
+The framewise displacement threshold in mm, default value 0.2.
+|
 | **-n_skip_vols**: int.
 The number of frames to skip at the beginning of every scan.
 Default is 5.
 Remember - if you are working with concatenated runs, this will only remove frames from the first run in the concatenated series.
 |
-| **-save_timeseries**: int.
-Set to positive value if you want to save the timeseries.
+| **-minutes**: float.
+The minimum amount of data a subject must have to be included in processing, measured in minutes.
+Default value = 8 min.
+To convert frames to time, the tool will extract TR from input metadata (file ending in "_mast.mat").
 |
+| **-outlier**: 1 or 0.
+Whether to remove outliers based on signal variability, default 1.
+|
+| **-validate_frame_counts**: int.
+Set to a positive number if you want to validate that all runs have the same number of frames.
+|
 | **-wb_command_path**: string.
 Set the path to wb_command from HCP.
 By default BICEPS will try to find this path on its own.
 |
 | **-make_dense_conns**: int.
 Set to positive number to make dconn files from dtseries.
+Note - you must have corresponding ptseries files for this to work.
+The output dconn files will have the same temporal masking as the pconn files.
 |
 | **-dtseries_smoothing**: float.
 The amount of smoothing to use, for both surface and volume space, in millimeters (sigma of gaussian kernel).
 This only is used if -make_dense_conns flag is activated.
 |